 Microsoft released .NET Core version 3.0 in September 2019 and version 3.1 in November.

-Microsoft releases one version every year since then, and it will continue to do so.
+Microsoft has released one version every year since then, and it will continue to do so.
 Each version is supported, maintained, and improved.
 Minor versions will be provided according to needs, support, and security issues, even though they are not included in the visual roadmap.

 .NET Core Roadmap: The word “core” is no longer in the product name after 2020. .NET Framework compatibility is included in version 5.0.
 By renaming .NET Core as .NET Framework, any differences between the two will be eliminated.